Frequently Asked Questions

 The job numbers in our annual report are results of business development services, and are economic development successes.
-The first three items on the results page of our annual report are business development projects; these projects are not funded by LDFA or state.
-The remaining items are for business accelerator programs that are funded by the LDFA, the state, and other sources.
+Company growth projects, new investment commitments and announced jobs are business development metrics; these metrics are from projects that are not funded by LDFA.
+The remaining metrics are for business accelerator programs that are funded by the LDFA, the state, and other sources.

 SPARK’s business development metrics–reported in our annual report–are the company’s announced capital investment and/or jobs.
 SPARK's jobs and capital investments numbers are based on these project announcements provided by the companies of their expectation for job creation over a multi-year period.

 Does SPARK use actual job numbers when presenting to the public?

 SPARK's jobs and investments numbers, as reported in its annual report, are based on information provided by companies when they announce a project.

 Why doesn’t SPARK verify the company announced job numbers?